 Tracking was significantly lower during the Possible and Impossible events than during the Control event.
-In particular, tracking in the Possible event was significantly lower than the Control event (t(49) = 11.65, p < .001), and tracking in the Impossible event was significantly lower than the Possible event (t(49) = 4.51, p < .001).
+In particular, tracking during the Possible event was significantly lower than the Control event [t(49) = 11.65, p < 0.001], and tracking during the Impossible event was significantly lower than the Possible event [t(49) = 4.51, p < 0.001].